AdiShnaidman/Hackathon-ML-Agoda/README.txt

+# Agoda Hotel Cancellations Hackathon Challenge.
+Participated in the Agoda Hackathon Challenge focusing on Hotel Cancellations, a data-driven competition that involved leveraging machine learning to predict and optimize hotel booking cancellations

 Files in the directory:
 main.py - the main function of the program task_1.py - runs the first task and creats the csv